FotoKonbit is a non-profit organization that exists to give voice to Haitians through photography.

-At the Zoranje school we have a weekly photography class with youth between the ages of twelve and twenty.
+At the Ecole Nouvelle Zoranje we have a weekly photography class with youth between the ages of twelve and twenty.
 The students are taught to express themselves visually and encouraged to document their ever changing community.
-The area surrounding the Zoranje school (as well as the Zoranje school) is a relatively new and quickly developing community.
+The area surrounding the school (as well as the Ecole Nouvelle Zoranje) is a relatively new and quickly developing community.
 The current and future photography students at Zoranje will be photographing the development and changes in their community over time.
 Canon Europe donated cameras to this group.

 In 2011 we began working with a group of ten men and women from the fishing village of Labadie which is very close to Haiti's only cruise port, in the north of Haiti.
 The participants of this group have been documenting their lives, community and some surrounding historical locations and are now able to sell the images they have produced as gift cards to tourists at the Labadie resort.

 We also work with groups of children in the cities of Jacmel and Cap Haitien.
 With both of these groups the children have photographed historic sites and architecture, learned about the history of their towns and documented their communities.
 We are selling prints made by both the Jacmel and Cap Haitien groups to create school funds for the children.

 FotoKonbit has had exhibitions in Port-au-Prince, Miami, Surenes, France, New Jersey and Houston and we have a permanent exhibition wall at the Port-au-Prince airport and in 2013 FotoKonbit was awarded the Howard Chapnick Grant.